phughes3866/ShellRunner/README.md

 ###### "consoleDebug": true/false

 If true, print debug information to the Sublime Text console for a command throughout its enablement / argument checking / and run phases.
 This can be useful in getting tricky shell commands to work correctly.
 This argument is settable only in a command's set of arguments.
 If unset it defaults to false i.e. no debug information is printed.

+###### "tabDebugReport": true/false

+If true, output a final report of *shellCommand* debug information to a new tab.
+This provides more information than the *consoleDebug* setting (above), and is visually easier to digest.
+If unset it defaults to false i.e. no debug report is generated.

 ###### "extraCmdSubstVars": {"name": "value"}